ssantosalan/Cursos/README.md

 # Cursos
+ Place to store commands, information and data that are learned during the courses.
+ It is also a place to store information / exercises done by me.

  Local destinado a guardar comandos, informações e dados que são aprendidos durante os cursos.

- Também é um lugar para guardar informações/exercícios realizados de forma autodidata.
+ Também é um lugar para guardar informações / exercícios realizados de forma autodidata.

 <strong>Cursos realizados:</strong>